2lenet/HermesBundle/README.md

 If you have Messenger installed and use default configuration, the mails will be asynchronous and sent in a queue.
 You either need to uninstall Messenger (DoctrineMessenger is installed by default on Symfony projects) or configure Hermès/Messenger differently.

-### CRON

-Hermès sends mails with a command.
-You need to create a CRON if you want your mails to be sent automatically.